HypeCheck

 Absorption & Bioavailability

-Unknown from provided studies — no human pharmacokinetic data was included in the provided papers
+Unknown from provided studies — no human pharmacokinetic data in the provided papers

 Red Flags to Watch For